awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 delimiter '|' explicit_ids;
 ```

-This statement fails because it does not include the IDENTITY column \(VENUEID is missing from the column list\) yet includes an EXPLICIT\_IDS parameter:
+This statement fails because it doesn't include the IDENTITY column \(VENUEID is missing from the column list\) yet includes an EXPLICIT\_IDS parameter:

 ```
 copy venue(venuename, venuecity, venuestate)